 - Receiving a settlement based on the negotiation or going to trial.

 Going to trial can take even longer than settling out of court.
-The courts are almost always extremely busy year-round, and this can cause many delays in settling your claim.
-Our dog bite injury attorneys will always work hard to get you the best results for your settlement as fast as possible.
+The courts are almost always extremely busy year-round, which can cause many delays in settling your claim.
+However, our dog bite injury attorneys will always work hard to get you the best results for your settlement as fast as possible.

 Will My Dog Bite Case Settle Out of Court?

 Most personal injury claims, including dog bite injury claims, settle out of court.
-This is typically due to the fact that most insurance companies don’t want to enter into a drawn-out legal battle through trial.
+This is typical because most insurance companies don’t want to enter into a drawn-out legal battle through trial.
 More often than not, they’d rather just pay the settlement you’re asking for, as a lengthy trial can end up costing way more than the amount you request in your settlement.

-Whenever a lawyer becomes involved during negotiations, insurance companies often wave the white flag and cease trying to argue with you.
+Insurance companies often wave the white flag and cease trying to argue with you whenever a lawyer becomes involved during negotiations.
 While this isn’t true in every single case, in most instances, it is.
 This is one of the significant benefits of having an attorney representing you.